-Course Description: Topics included are limits and continuity; differentiation of logarithmic, exponential, trigonometric, and rational functions; related rates; hyperbolic functions; analysis of functions and their graphs; applications of the derivative; Newton's method; Rolle's Theorem; Mean-Value Theorem; L'Hopital's Rule; and integration.
+Course Description: In this course, students will develop problem solving skills, critical thinking, computational proficiency, and contextual fluency through the study of limits, derivatives, and definite and indefinite integrals of functions of one variable, including algebraic, exponential, logarithmic, and trigonometric functions, and applications.
+Topics will include limits, continuity, differentiation and rates of change, optimization, curve sketching, and introduction to integration and area.
 NOTE: For the Calculus sequence, the math faculty at GCSC strongly advise that students complete the entire sequence at a single institution.
 Course content may vary depending on the institutions.
 Completing the sequence assures that no content is lost in transfer.